janus-idp/backstage-showcase/docs/monitoring-and-logging.md

 helm upgrade -i <release_name> redhat-developer/backstage -f values.yaml
 ```

 You can then verify metrics are being captured by navigating to the Openshift Console.
 Go to `Developer` Mode, change to the namespace the showcase is deployed on, selecting `Observe` and navigating to the `Metrics` tab.
-Here you can create PromQL queries to query the metrics being captured by Prometheus.
+Here you can create PromQL queries to query the metrics being captured by OpenTelemetry.
 ![Openshift Metrics](./images/openshift-metrics.png)

 #### Operator-backed deployment